HECM for Purchase

 What documentation is needed to satisfy the requirement that the borrower must occupy the property within 60-days after closing?

 The HECM Mortgage requires the new homeowner to occupy the home as their principal residence.
 It is not uncommon for the Underwriter to request a letter of intent from the borrower stating he/she intends to move into the property within 60 days of closing.
+Once 60 days has passed, FHA requires an inspector to schedule a brief 2-minute physical inspection to verify the home has been occupied.

 Can buyers get “Pre-Approved” prior to finding an existing home?